 Work with the school to help your child learn behaviours that are constructive.
 Find out if counselling or other support is available to help and encourage your child to change their behaviour and stop bullying.
 Keep in regular contact with the school to ensure your child’s behaviour improves.

-Empower your child to build her skills for resolving conflicts and handling tough situations.
+It is important that parents raise children who understand that there are all different kinds of people and it is in no way acceptable to isolate or hurt anyone for any reason.
+Empower your child to build her skills for resolving conflicts and managing situations.
 Social and emotional learning includes self-awareness, self-management, resilience, social skills and responsible decision-making.
 Look for after-school programmes and extra-curricular activities that can provide new settings to develop ways to build positive relationships.
 Improving these skills now, while your child is in school will provide lifelong skills.